India and the Netherlands

 Performing arts

+The performing arts sector (including theatre, music and dance) in India is diverse and includes both traditional as well as contemporary forms.
 European music and dance performances may find an enthusiastic reception in India, especially if it includes an element of collaboration with Indian performers.
+Dutch DJs especially remain very popular amongst urban Indians.
 Performing at one of the many festivals held in India often means exposure to large audiences.
-Some Dutch DJs are now especially popular among young urban professionals in India, where they perform in the club scene in Bengaluru and other cosmopolitan cities.
 Codarts in Rotterdam is one of the few conservatories in Europe offering a full-fledged academic programme in Indian music.
+In terms of theatre, India has a rich folk theatre tradition also regionally influenced.
+However, modern theatre spaces are growing in the urban areas of Mumbai and Delhi.
+The market for contemporary and experimental arts is rapidly expanding, especially in urban areas where there is a growing demand for fusion performances and modern interpretations of traditional forms.

 Heritage cooperation